Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 _spreadsheet-like tables_, rather than in a textual programming language.
 This experiment is designed to test the results of those conversations.

+The intention of this story is to explore _how_ a Rule Taker submits _additional information_ (in the form of tables) that is related to the transactional data sent to Interlibr for processing but is _not suitable to be included in the transactional data_ due to limitations of whichever common schema is chosen for the transaction (eg. UBL or some other international standard).
+We are interested in exploring how a rule might reference those additional tables, how a rule would manipulate the data in those additional tables and where those additional tables would be stored in Interlibr while _avoiding retension_ of these tables in the same manner that we avoid retaining the transactional data.

+In the story below, there are "tables exported from the customer platform".
+The schema of these tables is _specific_ to that imagined platform.
+It is assumed that in a real implementation of this set of rules, those tables would follow some generalized schema agreed on by all parties.
+There are additional experimental notes that accompany each table.

 # The Story

 The Britannia Brewing Company is an local Ottawa brewing company with an eye to